vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/deploy-connect/ex-ug-deploy.md

 ## Configure Dag Controller

-Dag Controller is a task scheduling tool that can schedule the jobs which type is DAG (directed acyclic graph).
+Dag Controller is a task scheduling tool that can schedule the jobs whose type is DAG (directed acyclic graph).
 The job consists of multiple tasks to form a directed acyclic graph, and there is a dependency between the tasks.

 The Dag Controller can perform complex graph computing with NebulaGraph Analytics.
 For example, the Dag Controller sends an algorithm request to NebulaGraph Analytics, which saves the result to NebulaGraph or HDFS.
 The Dag Controller then takes the result as input to the next algorithmic task to create a new task.